 Having an aesthetically pleasing ecommerce store is just as important as a brick and mortar store having an enticing shop window.
 It’s a user’s first impression of your business, and first impressions count.

-There are two main aspects of design which you’ll need to take into consideration when you’re designing your Shopify dropshipping store– your theme, and your logo.
+There are two main aspects of design that you’ll need to take into consideration when you’re designing your Shopify dropshipping store – your theme, and your logo.

 Picking a Theme on Shopify

-Shopify has a built-in theme store which you’ll be able to use to source a wide variety of different themes.
-There are both free options and premium options on their store.
-Take a look around and decide on the best theme for your store based on your financial resources–if you’re starting your store with a tight budget we’d advise choosing a free theme.
+Shopify has a built-in theme store that you’ll be able to use to source a wide variety of themes.
+You will find both free options and premium options.
+Take a look around and decide on the best theme for your store based on your financial resources – if you’re starting your store with a tight budget we’d advise choosing a free theme.

 Creating a Logo for Your Store

-The logo for your ecommerce store will help customers remember your brand.
+The logo for your Shopify dropshipping store will help customers remember your brand.
 Take some time to consider how you want your logo to look, and how it will fit in with the rest of your store’s design.

-If you’re interested in creating your own logo then you can use graphic design software, like Photoshop, or take advantage of free online logo software.
-You can also outsource high-quality graphic designs from freelance platforms, like Upwork, or Fiverr, at an affordable price point.
+If you’re interested in creating your own logo then you can use graphic design software, like Photoshop or Canva, or take advantage of free online logo software.
+You can also outsource high-quality graphic designs from freelance platforms, like Upwork or Fiverr, at an affordable price point.

 Dropshipping on Shopify With Oberlo

-When you’ve installed Oberlo you’ll need to add a category onto your Shopify store.
+When you’ve installed Oberlo with Shopify, you’ll need to add a category onto your Shopify store.
 Name this category after the type of products which you’ll be selling.
-If you’re thinking about starting an online T-shirt business then simple name this category ‘T-shirts’.
+If you’re thinking about starting an online T-shirt business, then simply name this category “T-shirts.”

-Now you can access the Oberlo app, and search for products which you’re interested in selling.
-Click the import button on any products that you’d like to sell and they’ll be imported directly into your store.
+With the Oberlo-Shopify integration complete, you can use the Oberlo app to search for products that you’re interested in selling.
+Click the import button on any products that you’d like to sell and they’ll be imported directly into your Shopify dropshipping store.

 Making Your First Sale

-Now it’s time to start generating revenue and making sales with your ecommerce store.
+Now it’s time to start generating revenue and making sales with your Shopify dropshipping store.
 It’s unlikely that you’ll be generating a huge volume of traffic from simply launching your store, so we recommend that you use marketing campaigns to draw potential customers to your store.

-Take a look through the various different marketing channels which are available, and do some research to find out which one you’re most suited to.
-If you think that you’ll excel with Facebook advertising then test out some campaigns.
-Remember to keep testing, and you’ll soon find out which marketing strategies work best for your ecommerce business.
+Take a look through the various marketing channels which are available, and do some research to find out which one will work best to drive traffic to your Shopify dropshipping store.
+If you think that you’ll excel with Facebook advertising, then test out some campaigns.
+If you want to try your hand at Instagram, go for it.
+The most important thing is to keep testing, and you’ll soon find out which marketing strategies work best for your ecommerce business.

 Over To You